jolenechong/tp/docs/UserGuide.md

 #### Troubleshooting `findproduct`

-Use this section when `find` fails.
+Use this section when `findproduct` fails.

 | Scenario               | Message shown                 | How to fix          |
 |------------------------|-------------------------------|---------------------|